RushikeshKothawade07/supply-chain-project/README.md

 ## Description
 This project is a Supply Chain Logistics Multi-class Classification web application built using FastAPI and Flask.
 It uses a pre-trained DistilBERT model for text classification into various classes related to supply chain logistics.
 The API is built using FastAPI, and the front-end web interface is created with Flask.
 The main aim of this project was not to focus on model's accuracy but to implement an end-to-end deployment of a NLP Multi-class Classification Task using a Transfer Learning approach and fine tune a state-of-the-art pre-trained model.

+The dataset consists of thousands of news articles and their headlines with the corresponding categories.

 ### DistilBERT  ![DistilBERT](https://img.shields.io/badge/DistilBERT-Compact%20%26%20Faster-yellow.svg)      [Documentation](https://huggingface.co/docs/transformers/model_doc/distilbert)

 DistilBERT is a compact and faster variant of BERT, a state-of-the-art natural language processing model.
 It maintains BERT's performance while reducing its size and computation time, making it ideal for resource-constrained environments and faster inference on NLP tasks.
 It has 40% less parameters than bert-base-uncased, runs 60% faster while preserving over 95% of BERT’s performances as measured on the GLUE language understanding benchmark.